smangels/roon-ir-remote/README.md

 ## Configuration

-- Roon zone name can be configured in Ansible host specific variable
+- Roon zone name can be configured as Ansible host specific variable
 - service name, user and group can be configured in host specific variables
 - mapping between key codes and transport command can be configured in `config/app_info.json`